Code-Institute-Submissions/mdb-project-3/README.md

 - Data integrity and user authentication has been implemented.
 - Views are filtered based on user authentication status.

-* Please note that registered users will be redirected to the login page to login with their new username/email and password.
+* Please note that newly registered users will be redirected to the login page to login with their new username/email and password.
 To save time, please use the following login information.

 ```
 Username: Tsmith@gmail.com